GautamP7/MSApriori/README.md

 ### **PREREQUISITES**
 ----
 - Python version 3
-- Transaction file containing the all the itemsets
+- Transaction file containing all the itemsets
 - Parameter file containing the minimum supports for each item, the support difference constraint, the itemsets that cannot occur together and the items that must be a part of each of the frequent itemset found

 ### **STEPS TO RUN**